 The Fury (aka De Helleveeg in the original Dutch) gives Hannah Hoekstra something to do.
 Impressive in any number of films and TV shows, Hoekstra has at this point in her career (2016, she’s 29) played sexy young things with attitude and varying levels of coquettishness.
-And that’s just what she plays here, with a twist, and with a chance to show what she is capable of when she has a really broad canvas to work with.
+And that’s just what she plays here, with a twist, and with a chance to show there’s more in her bag than we might have thought.

-She plays a young woman called Tiny, a working-class girl in a dead-end job in 1960s Netherlands whose life with her family consists of them trying to marry her off while she works for them as a skivvy in the interim.
-The local men gather round like bees to nectar, but there is something about Tiny that’s working against her.
+She plays a young woman called Tiny, a working-class girl in a dead-end job in 1960s Netherlands whose life consists of her family trying to marry her off while in the interim she works for them as a skivvy.
+The local men gather round like bees to nectar, but there is something about Tiny that’s off-putting.
 Her attitude, for one.
-She is hostile to suitors and scares them off, and sarcastic towards everyone except her nephew, with whom she shares, and overshares, everything – from what she thinks of her latest beau to risqué info-gobbets about the penile sheaths worn by the natives in Papua New Guinea to her problems in the menstrual department.
+She is hostile to suitors and and sarcastic towards everyone else except her nephew, Albert, with whom she shares, and overshares, everything – from what she thinks of her latest beau to risqué info-gobbets about the penile sheaths worn by the natives in Papua New Guinea to her problems in the menstrual department.
 Tiny bleeds.
 She also has two front teeth missing.
 The two are connected, it will later turn out.

 There is also the whispered rumour that Tiny cannot have children, about which much is made in this small community, at what must be the last point when this sort of thing was a make-or-break factor in a young woman’s life.

 From here writer/director André van Duren’s film takes Tiny forwards through the decades, in a series of jumps introduced by the same chapter marking – Tiny getting onto and hanging off a child’s climbing frame with Albert.
-Tiny finally finding a sap who will marry her, Koos (Robert de Hoog).
-Tiny’s and her always too-close relationship with Albert (played by four different actors).
-Tiny and her difficult sister, Hanny (Hadewych Minis).
-Her disapproving father (Gijs Scholten van Aschat) and mother (Anneke Blok).
+En route it’s a case of Tiny’s relationships.
+With Koos (Robert de Hoog), the sap who eventually marries her.
+With Albert (played by four different actors), to whom she is always too close.
+With her difficult sister, Hanny (Hadewych Minis).
+And with her disapproving father (Gijs Scholten van Aschat) and mother (Anneke Blok).

 It isn’t pretty viewing, but it is incredibly powerful, and the explanation for everything, while high up on the list of possibles if you’ve seen this sort of thing before, still arrives as if from left-field, so well is it handled.